GreenVGJR/amc-aoijs/README.md

-This is code advanced music for aoi.js, discord bot.
+This is code advanced music for aoi.js, discord bot. (handler version)

 Ver. *4.4.4 - 5.0.0*